tedsluis/kubernetes-via-kubeadm/README.md

 The node looks `okay`, but since it is a master, it reports `Taints: node-role.kubernetes.io/master:NoSchedule`.
 So it can't schedule any pods.

 ### Make master node being able to schedule pods
-By default it is not possible (and not very wise) to schedule pods on the master hosts, but if you just have only one host, you can make it `schedulable`.
-Remove `taints`, `effect:NoSchedule` and `key: node-role.kubernetes.io/master` from master node config.
+By default, your cluster will not schedule pods on a master node for security reasons.
+If you want to be able to schedule pods on the master, e.g. for a single-machine Kubernetes cluster for development, run:
 ```
-[root@nuc ~]# kubectl edit node nuc.bachstraat20
+[root@nuc ~]# kubectl taint nodes --all node-role.kubernetes.io/master-
-spec:
-  taints:
-  - effect: NoSchedule
-    key: node-role.kubernetes.io/master
+node "nuc" untainted
+taint key="dedicated" and effect="" not found.
+taint key="dedicated" and effect="" not found.
 ```
-Now the host is ready to schedule pods:
+Now the master node is ready to schedule pods:
 ```
 [root@nuc ~]# kubectl get nodes -o wide
 NAME               STATUS    ROLES     AGE       VERSION   EXTERNAL-IP   OS-IMAGE                          KERNEL-VERSION            CONTAINER-RUNTIME